Overview

 What bubble rating did you give this spa?

-We awarded Hoar Cross Hall Hotel the highest Good Spa Guide Bubble Rating of 5 Bubble Luxury for its extensive facilities, top-class service, wide range of treatments and incredible food.
+Without hesitation (and once again) we awarded Hoar Cross Hall Hotel the highest Good Spa Guide Bubble Rating of 5 Bubble Luxury for its Spa Terrace, faultless customer service, stylish touches, extensive facilities and delicious food.

-Scarlet Spy visited in August 2023 and awarded it 5 Bubble Luxury.
+Stylish Spy visited in September 2025 and awarded it 5 Bubble Luxury.

 Spa location